 The Teacher’s Pet

 Hedley Thomas hosts the investigative series “The Teacher’s Pet.”
 High school teacher Lyn and footballer Chris Dawson appeared happily married and lived near Sydney’s northern beaches.
 When Lyn went missing, Chris was accused of murder.
 The case ran cold until new evidence was uncovered 36 years later, and listeners hear about twin brothers, a teenage love affair, and a possible murder.
-This May, Chris stands trial and Hedley is reporting on the new, weekly podcast, “The Teacher’s Trial.”
+Chris stood trial in 2022 and Hedley reported on the podcast, “The Teacher’s Trial.”

 Your Own Backyard